 At St Bedes we follow schemes of work using the new framework text books from ‘Collins Connect KS3 course’.
 Collins Connect allows students to use an online learning platform to support them by providing an online text book and interactive activities.

-Homework will be set mainly from the Collins KS3 text book, online homework from the learning platform, extended projects, independent research tasks, completing assessed practical tasks or reviewing their progress trackers for revision before an end of module test.
+Homework will be set mainly from the Collins KS3 text book, online homework from the learning platform, extended projects, independent research tasks, completing assessed practical tasks or reviewing their mastery statements for revision before an end of module test.

 There are many opportunities for further science learning during KS3 in the form of extra curricular clubs, science competitions and challenges and a range of activities that pupils can experience during Science Week in March every year.